 Savannah Square by SquareSavannah Square by Square is a beautiful coffee table book featuring more than 300 full-color photos and fascinating facts about Savannah, Georgia's historic downtown squares.
-It was first published in December, 2015 by Historic Savannah Foundation.
-Learn more at www.savannahsquarebysquare.com.
+It was first published in December, 2015, and is now proudly published by the Coastal Heritage Society.
+Learn more about the book at www.savannahsquarebysquare.com.

 Hidden History of Civil War SavannahUnion general William T. Sherman cemented Savannah's most notable Civil War connection when he ended his "March to the Sea" there in December 1864.
 However, more fascinating stories from the era lurk behind the city's ancient, moss-draped live oaks.
 A full-scale naval battle raged between ironclad warships just offshore.
 More than seven thousand prisoners were confined in the area surrounding Forsyth Park.
 And on March 21, 1861, the present-day Savannah Theatre was the site of one of the most inflammatory and controversial speeches of the entire war.
 Noted local filmmaker and author Michael Jordan delves deep into this fabled city's Civil War past.
 This book was published by The History Press in 2017.